Alexir/CMUdict/README.md

 Note: This is a working version of cmudict, maintained by Alexander Rudnicky (`air@cm.cmu.edu`) for mainly his own use..
 It is not necessarly up-to-date; other versions exist and might be more up-to-date.
-This version is periodically updated by Alex Rudnicky, at which time other from other versions may be incorporated.
+This version is periodically updated by Alex Rudnicky, at which time changes from other versions may be incorporated.
 Yes, I know, this should really be done in a branch.
 But it's not.